naplon74/markedit/README.md

 - Click the **"New File"** button on the home screen
 - Start typing in the editor pane
 - Your file auto-saves every minute
+- Empty untitled files are automatically deleted when you navigate away

 ### Importing Existing Files
-- Click **"Import File"** on the home screen
+- **Drag & drop** any `.md` file onto the home screen
-- Select a `.md` or `.txt` file
+- Or click **"Import File"** to browse for a file
-- The file opens in the editor
+- Duplicate imports are automatically detected and prevented
+- Files are cached locally with metadata tracking

 ### Exporting Files
 - Click the **export icon** in the editor toolbar
 - Choose your format: Markdown, Text, or HTML
-- For PDF, use your system’s Print to PDF from the browser dialog
+- For PDF, use your system's Print to PDF from the browser dialog

+### Command Palette (Ctrl+Shift+P)
+- **Toggle Word Wrap**: Enable/disable soft wrapping for long lines
+- **Insert Timestamp**: Add current date/time at cursor position
+- **Convert to Task List**: Transform selected lines into checkboxes
+- **Toggle Task Checkbox**: Switch checkboxes between checked/unchecked

 ### Keyboard Shortcuts
+- **Ctrl+Shift+P**: Open command palette
+- **Ctrl+S**: Manual save
 - **Tab** in editor: Insert 2 spaces
-- **Ctrl+S**: Manual save
+- **Enter** on empty list item: Exit list with clean spacing

 ### Customizing Your Experience